 Ottolenghi Full of flavorful, colorful vegetables and mouth-watering pastries, this is a perfect sit-down or take-away spot for coffee, fresh salads, chocolate-dipped macaroons and granola.
 A small seating area is available on the lower level.

 Il Mediterraneo Located on a quieter and cuter street off of Portobello road, this Italian restaurant has a family feel to it and almost feels like you’re stepping into a busy trattoria in Rome.
-I came here after a week in Rome and had a, what-the-what moment walking in.

 Pizza East While we are technically west, Pizza East has two outposts in Shoreditch and at the end of Portobello Road.
-They offer fantastic pizza for England — somewhere this New Yorker often visited — with a more Neopolitan, fancy-style toppings than a straight-up New York slice.
+They offer fantastic pizza for England— somewhere this New Yorker often visited—with a more Neopolitan, fancy-style toppings than a straight-up New York slice.
 The vibe inside is buzzy with the brick oven in full view.
 The vegetables, salads and cocktails are as good as the pizza.
 Also kid-friendly with some outdoor seating.

 Lisboa Patisserie If you’re a fan of the Portuguese custard tarts, then this cafe is a must-stop for you.
 Bare-boned, old school service with a similar set of clientele gathered on the metal tables outside, they almost look like they’ve been gathering there for decades, and probably have been.